Skip to content

 When it comes to people analytics, one of the most important onboarding metrics you can track relates to employee happiness and engagement.
 This is because if a new hire is not happy and engaged, they are less likely to remain at your company.

 The best way to monitor this is by conducting regular check-ins with your new hires.
-You can do this by conducting surveys.
+You can do this by conducting a new hire onboarding survey.
 You could also use employee Net Promoter Scores (eNPS) to determine if new hires would recommend your company to others.

 New Employee Satisfaction